 Our expertise in accounting, tax, and finance (although we are not CPAs or attorneys and you should not rely on us as if we were) was used to analyze utility rate increases, inflation, rebates, income-tax credits and deductions, changes in home values, and potential costs of risks and repairs.

-We also drew on a background in mathematics to develop unique, sophisticated mathematical models and algorithms to estimate costs, savings, and the right system sizes to ensure eliminating utility bills.
+We also drew on our mathematics background to develop unique, sophisticated mathematical models and algorithms that estimate costs, savings, and the right system size to eliminate utility bills.

 Our work in the past two years has included consulting for the solar industry, giving us an insider's perspective.
 The full four-step shopping process described above was used when acquiring two solar PV systems ourselves, so we know what it is like to shop for solar.
 Our experience of living with them, taking careful readings and measurements, has yielded a good deal of real-world data.